Certificates of On-Site Systems Approval (COSA)

 - Verify the well has a functional and removable sanitary seal.

-- Verify from the well log and or field evaluation that the well is cased and unperforated to a minimum of 40 feet, or if shallower, seated into bedrock.
+- Verify from the well log and or field evaluation that the well is cased and unperforated in accordance with code in place at time of construction.

 - Take water samples from the well and have them tested for nitrates, arsenic, and coliform bacteria.

-- Verify the septic tank has been pumped within the past 12 months.
+- Verify the septic tank has been pumped and any lift station/pump vault maintained within the past 12 months.

 - Perform well and septic system adequacy tests.

-- Complete the standardized forms and submit them to the On-Site Water and Wastewater Program for their review and approval.
+- Complete the standardized forms and submit them to the On-Site Water and Wastewater Section for their review and approval.